 This is especially true for sweets and starchy foods.
 Examples include pastries, chocolate, fruit candy, chips, burgers, and other snacks.
 So people with low serotonin levels often feel like eating a lot of carbohydrates.

 They also often eat food compulsively.
-If you a compulsive eater, the serotonin level will only rise temporarily.
+If you are a compulsive eater, the serotonin level will only rise temporarily.
 You will feel better for a moment.
 This is addictive.
 Incidentally, this does not necessarily have to come from serotonin: Carbohydrates often contain gluten, which also has an addictive effect.

 But shortly after eating, the level drops significantly.
-This drastic drop causes drowsiness, hostility, anxiety and depression.
+This drastic drop causes drowsiness, hostility, anxiety, and depression.

 Using brain scans, scientists can demonstrate a link between serotonin and anxiety.
 People who are often anxious release a smaller amount of this chemical.
 This can be seen in the parts of the brain responsible for impulses and the control of emotions.
 But a shortage of serotonin is not the only factor that can cause these problems.
 Because three other neurotransmitters play a role in anxiety disorders: gamma-aminobutyric acid, dopamine, and epinephrine.